-With Spring comes an abundance of new growth.
-After an unusually dry start to the year and a typically cold start to the season in Melbourne, Spring has finally arrived at the Royal Botanic Gardens Victoria.
+With Spring and Summer comes an abundance of new growth.
+After an unusually dry start to the year and a typically cold start to the season in Melbourne, the warmer weather has finally arrived at the Royal Botanic Gardens Victoria.
 The team of expert horticulturists that care for one of Australia’s most loved gardens have shared their top tips to help your hedges get the most out of this fruitful time of year.

-Spring trimming takes advantage of the new growth that is triggered by the soil warming up, longer days and spring rains, so hedges can be brought back to life with a hedge trimmer at this time of year.
+Trimming during Spring and Summer allows you to take advantage of the new growth that is triggered by the soil warming up, longer days and spring rains, so hedges can be brought back to life with a hedge trimmer at this time of year.
 Applying fertiliser and regular watering will also encourage growth, particularly as the days get longer and temperatures climb.

-Pruning in spring promotes vigorous and bushy plants.
+Pruning during the warmer months promotes vigorous and bushy plants.
 The rule of thumb is that you should only undertake pruning after your plants have finished flowering.
 At this time of year, that would mean pruning a range of winter flowering plants.
 Generally, the harder a plant is pruned the more vigorous the regrowth.
 In some instances, a hard prune is required to reinvigorate or reshape a plant.
 For natives, you will often get better results through regular light (or tip) pruning.
 This assists in creating more dense plants, more flowering potential and can often extend the life of short-lived species.

 If your hedges are struggling, determining the cause is the first step in order to address the issue, which could be caused by anything from possum browsing, or disease due to extended dryness in the soil.